 In 1839, Peter married Elizabeth, daughter of Christian Suter, bishop of the Swiss Mennonite congregation.
-They raised sixteen children at the Schumacher farm; each grew to adulthood, married, and had an average of ten children, giving Christian and Barbara 163 grandchildren.
+They raised sixteen children at their farm; each grew to adulthood, married, and had an average of ten children, giving Christian and Barbara 163 grandchildren.

 The House and Summer Kitchen

-Over the last three years, under the direction of Project Manager, Seth Bixel, and his Assistant, Jeff Althaus (both board members of the Society), the house has been completely renovated and restored to its original configuration, and a nearly exact replica of the original summer kitchen has been built beside the house on the same site as the original summer kitchen.
+The house has been completely renovated under the direction of project manager Seth Bixel, and his assistant Jeff Althaus (both board members of the Society).
+The home has been returned to its original configuration and a nearly exact replica of the original summer kitchen has been built on site.

-The house is presently being outfitted and furnished with historical items from the community to resemble a Swiss Settlement house of the 1840′s.
-The summer kitchen with its large cooking fireplace has already been fitted out in mid-19th century style with cooking utensils, large dining table and chairs, cupboards, and other historical furnishings from the Swiss Community.
+The house is being outfitted and furnished with historical items from the community to resemble a Swiss Settlement house of the 1840s.
+The summer kitchen with its large cooking fireplace has already been fitted out in mid-19th century style with cooking utensils, large dining table and chairs, cupboards, and other historical furnishings from the Swiss community.